| Ottawa - Locks 1 to 8

 The plateau at the top of Sleigh Bay stood 83 feet (25.3 m) above the low water mark on the Ottawa River.
 The ravine from the Ottawa River to this plateau extended over a distance of 1,090 feet (332 m).
 At the top, an area with limestone bedrock extended for 440 yards (402 m) to Beaver Meadow, a marshy area.
 The planned route of the canal then took it in a straight line for 1053 yards (963 m) until in intersected with a gully ("Natural Gully").
 The line of the canal turned almost 90 degrees at this point and followed the gully for 3300 yards (3018 m) to its south exit.
 From the south exit of the gully, the line of the canal continued for 763 yards (698 m) to a spot called the "Notch of the Mountain", a break in an extensive low ridge, about 35 feet (10.7 m) in height, that crossed the route of the canal.
 This notch was located about 345 yards (315 m) from Dow's Great Swamp.

-Dow's Great Swamp originally extended from the Rideau River to the Ottawa River, a distance of about 4 miles (6.4 km).
-It averaged about 450 yards (412 m) wide and in spring it would carry flood waters from the Rideau River to the Ottawa River.
-It was about one and half miles (2.4 km) from Dow's Great Swamp to Hogs Back Falls.
+Dow’s Great Swamp originally extended from the Rideau River to the Ottawa River, a distance of about 4 miles (6.4 km).
+It averaged about 450 yards (412 m) wide, a relic flood channel.
+It was about one and half miles (2.4 km) from Dow’s Great Swamp to Hogs Back Falls.

-It was another 783 yards (716 m) past Dow's Great Swamp, along the line of the canal, to where Hartwells Locks were to be constructed.
+It was another 783 yards (716 m) past Dow’s Great Swamp, along the line of the canal, to where Hartwells Locks would be constructed.
 It was about another 1550 yards (1417 m) to Hogs Back.

 Colonel By ordered his Chief Clerk of Works, John Mactaggart, to do a survey from Entrance Valley to an area of calm water above Hogs Back Rapids (originally known as Three Rock Rapids), called Captain Wilson's Still Water, named for Captain Andrew Wilson, R.N., who had settled there.
 In early November 1826, Mactaggart, with three survey assistants, three axemen and two men to carry provisions, set off to survey the route.
 Mactaggart had the axe men cut a line along which he took a flying survey (rough survey accurate to about +/- 1 foot (0.3 m)).
 Mactaggart noted that there were some differences between surveying in England and in Canada; "Taking a level of this extent in England would not have occupied more than a day; but in a dark dense wood, the subject is quite altered …. if we get upon a hill or other eminence in Britain, we may see the natural lead of the land; but in Canada, owing to the wilderness, you have to grope about like blind men."
 Mactaggart found that he could not complete his survey due to water-filled swamps, so he returned to the Ottawa River and waited until the region froze.
 On December 20 he set out again.